rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 INFO     -  [14:12:56] Reloading browsers
 ```

 Now for the moment of truth!
-If you've done everything correctly above, you should be able to open a web browser and go to the IP of your container :8000 and see the documentation site.
+If you've done everything correctly above, you should be able to open a web browser and go to the IP of your container on port :8000, and see the documentation site.

 In our example, we would enter the following in the browser address:

 ```
 http://10.56.233.189:8000
 ```
 ## lsyncd

 If you saw the documentation in the web browser, we are almost there.
-Last step is to keep the documentation in your container, in synchronization with the one you are working from on your local workstation.
+The last step is to keep the documentation that's in your container in synchronization with the one on your local workstation.

 We are doing this here with `lsyncd` as noted above.

 Depending on which Linux version you are using, `lsyncd` is installed differently.
 [This document](../backup/mirroring_lsyncd.md) covers ways to install it on Rocky Linux, and also from source.
 If you are using some of the other Linux type (Ubuntu for example) they generally have their own packages, but there are nuances to them.

 Ubuntu's, for example, names the configuration file differently.
 Just be aware that if you are using another Linux workstation type other than Rocky Linux, and don't want to install from source, there are probably packages available for your platform.

 For now, we are assuming that you are using a Rocky Linux workstation and are using the RPM install method from the included document.